PPC provides individual member support and articulates to policymakers and partners the viewpoint of FE college leaders.

 PPC members benefit from confidential networking, support and advice about matters related to governance and their individual leadership role.

-Through its affiliation with ASCL, PPC provides advice and a wide range of membership services:
+Through its affiliation with ASCL, PPC provides a full range of advice and a wide range of ASCL membership services:

 informal advice and support from members of the Council of PPC